Norwegian-Russian Scholarship Scheme

 - You will receive a monthly grant covering your living expenses in Norway.

 The grant covers your living expenses in Norway (as per November 2021) and will be given after arrival in Norway.

 The grant does not cover other expenses like:

-- Travel costs, fee for study permit, insurance, deposit for housing, etc.
+- Travel costs, study permit, insurance, deposit for housing, semester fee, etc.